 3. Two Way Street Communication

-The baby processes patterns and becomes more selective and interactive.
-Follow the baby’s lead and encourage him to exchange gestures (smiles, pouting, waving) about his interests.
+The baby becomes more responsive and interactive with others.
+He processes patterns and becomes more selective and interactive.
+Follow the baby’s lead and encourage him to smile, pout, laugh and frown by facing and engaging eye contact.

 4. Two Way Street Communication and Problem Solving